0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/index.md

 \texttt{gasLimit} \cdot \texttt{gasPrice}
 $$

-and success is guaranteed if $\texttt{gasLimit}$ is greater than $\texttt{gasUsed}$, the gas used is determined by the gas cost for data availability plus the gas cost for transaction execution in the L2.
+and success is guaranteed if $\texttt{gasLimit}$ is greater than $\texttt{gasUsed}$, the gas used is determined by the gas cost for data availability plus the gas cost for transaction execution in L2.

 That is,